 The management of the Group reviews the inventories listing on a product-by-product basis at the end of the reporting period.
 The management estimates the net realisable value for such items based primarily on the latest invoice prices and current market conditions and the historical experience of manufacturing and selling products of similar nature.
-As at 30 June 2017, the carrying amount of inventories was approximately RMB56,330,000 (2016: RMB61,355,000).
-During the years ended 30 June 2017 and 2016, no allowance for inventories was recognised.
+As at 30 June 2018, the carrying amount of inventories was approximately RMB57,131,000 (2017: RMB56,330,000).
+During the year ended 30 June 2018, write-off of inventories of approximately RMB4,111,000 (2017: RMB2,712,000) was recognised.

-4. CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (Continued)
+5. CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (Continued)